rystrauss/boids/README.md

 `--help` flag to see available options.

 The simulation is also interactive.
 Left-clicking on the screen will add a new boid, and right-clicking will add a new predator boid (normal boids will try to avoid these).
+Pressing `C` on the keyboard will clear all the Boids on the screen, and pressing `Q` will end the simulation and quit the program.